emlab-solutions/pyemaps/README.md

 main components are designed for electron microscope operations and simulations, including microscpe controls and crystal python classes.

-The advantage of pyEMAPS provide opportunities for user to automate simulations and calculations with common json data output and images of well known formatts suited for further processing.
+pyEMAPS provides opportunities for user to automate simulations and calculations with common json data output and images of well known format suited for further processing.

 Check our full [pyemaps documentation](https://emlab-solutions.github.io/pyemaps) for details of pyEMAPS python classes designs and their interfaces.